Zir0-93/zir0-93.github.io/_posts/2019-07-30-rest-message-queue.md

 # Overview
 Ideally, services are self contained in a distributed system and don't need to rely on each other to do their job.
 This is one of the many parallels between services in a MicroServices architecture and [objects](http://mfadhel.com/lost-oop/#objects-are-intelligent-and-self-contained) in an object oriented system.
 However, as is commonly found in both domains, such a thing is not possible 100% of the time.
 To introduce this discussion of communication patterns in Microservices, lets define some key concepts:
-* **Microservices**: both a software development method and architectural style for that focusses on building sophsiticated software systems as a collection of loosely coupled and highly maintainable single-function modules with well-defined interfaces and operations.
+* **Microservices**: both a software development method and architectural style for that focuses on building sophisticated software systems as a collection of loosely coupled and highly maintainable single-function modules with well-defined interfaces and operations.
 Our discussion revolves around the communication between services in such systems.
 * **REST**: An architectural design patten for APIs that revolves around the concept of resources.
 For our discussion, it is sufficient to understand that communication in a REST architecture is typically implemented via HTTP protocols.
-* **Message Queue**: A decoupled form of service-to-service communication in which senders of data place messages in a message queue untill they are processed and deleted by recieving services.
-Message queuses typically implement lighter weight, asynchronous protocols and allow services to be more decoupled from each other by preventing them from directly invoking each other.
+* **Message Queue**: A decoupled form of service-to-service communication in which senders of data place messages in a message queue until they are processed and deleted by receiving services.
+Message queues typically implement lighter weight, asynchronous protocols and allow services to be more decoupled from each other by preventing them from directly invoking each other.

 For the last few years, microservices have witnessed a tremendous growth in popularity as organizations are increasingly transforming their monolithic applications into microservices.
 However, it is interesting to see that most introductory articles, tutorials, and guides on the subject of microservices implement inter-service communication using synchronous RESTfull communication patterns.

-{% include image_with_caption.html url="/images/interest_micro.png" description="Google trends chart for interest over time for the search term `microservices`." %}
+{% include image_with_caption.html url="/images/interest_micro.png" description="Google trends chart for interest over time for the search term "microservices"." %}

 This is not surprising, as this communication mechanism is easiest to adopt by clients, widely understood, and has extensive libraries to support it in every programming language.
-Not to mention, RESTful systems can be documented in [intutive ways](http://mfadhel.com/API_Tables/#api-tables) due to its reliance on the concept of resources.
+Not to mention, RESTful systems can be documented in [intuitive ways](http://mfadhel.com/API_Tables/#api-tables) due to its reliance on the concept of resources.
 However, as Martin Thompson puts it, "Synchronous communication is the crystal meth of distributed software," and is generally overused in most microservices implementations and data pipelines.